Baratza Forte Grinder AP vs Baratza Forte BG Comparison Table

 Grinder Operation

-Both machines use the same touchscreen LCD as the centerpiece of the control system, so there is a bit of a learning curve whichever model you select.
-Nonetheless, it’s not an especially steep one, and within a couple hours of regular use, you should have the basics down pat and be well on your way to mastery.
+Both machines use the same touchscreen LCD as the centerpiece of the control system, so there is a bit of a learning curve for whichever model you select.
+Nonetheless, it’s not an especially steep one, and within a couple of hours of regular use, you should have the basics down pat and be well on your way to mastery.

 There are a couple of key differences between the models though.